dickhardt/openid-key-binding/openid-key-binding-1_0.md

 Public key bound ID Tokens provide a higher level security than bear ID Tokens by using proof of possession rather than bearer authentication.
 For this reason public key bound ID Tokens MUST NOT be accepted as a form of bearer token authentication.If bearer token authentication is desired, bearer ID Tokens should be used instead.

-Internal to a closed ecosystem, the private key associated with a public key bound ID Token MAY be used to sign and authenticate the content of message.
-This used requires that the user's agent enforce secure domain separation via some other protocol between signatures on messages and proof of possession signatures on challenges.
-This is because in proof of possession the user signs any message provided as a challenge without regard for its content.
+Within a closed ecosystem, the private key associated with a public key bound ID Token MAY be used to sign and authenticate the content of message.
+This use REQUIRES that the user's agent enforce secure domain separation via some other protocol between signatures on messages and proof of possession signatures on challenges.
+Domain separation is need to enforce that the user's signature on a proof of possession challenge message is not replayed in other contexts.

 The content of such signed messages MUST NOT be treated as authenticated outside of that ecosystem.